100xdonaldx001/IdleGame/README.md

 3. Progress is saved automatically; use the in-game options to export or import saves.

 ## Development
 The code is organized into separate HTML, CSS and JavaScript files.
-Skill data lives in dedicated folders under `js/skills` for easier maintenance and extension.
+Skill data lives in dedicated folders under `js/skills`, and all item definitions are centralized in `js/items.js` for easier maintenance and extension.